About Nancy and Survivor Acceptance

 - Third, I believed that I could achieve my goals and refused to listen to those who wanted me to lower my expectations of myself.

 Acceptance of my injury means that I own all the consequences of my choices, good and bad.
 I can’t live as active a life as I once had hoped, but I can honestly say that I can do whatever I want because, I’m the one who has changed those wants!
 My recovery required persistence through the most devastating defeats that I could imagine.
 The jobs gained and lost, along with constantly attempting to make a new start and failing repeatedly.
 All these pressures would lead to my inevitable collapse.
 Since I failed so often, some people expect less of me.
 That’s reality.
 I can do nothing about other people’s expectations.
 I only worry about me and what I do!
 I’m pleased to be able to tell you that my story has taken a happier turn.
 Over 25 years ago, I married my best friend and I began to pay better attention to my strengths and weaknesses.
-Many of the life lessons I learned, I wrote about in my book, Accept, Survive and Thrive, A Guide for Caregivers & Survivors.
+Many of the life lessons I learned, I wrote about in my book, Acceptance Groups for Survivors, A Guide for Facilitators.
 The aim of the book was to demonstrate to readers, or if survivors are the readers, they can find a way to say to themselves:

 You are fine just the way you are.
 You define what recovery means for you & you determine your own timetable for achieving goals.